variadico/noti/docs/man/noti.1.md

 : Trigger a Twilio notification.
 This requires `twilio.authToken`, `twilio.accountSid`, `twilio.numberFrom` and `twilio.numberTo` to be set.

 --ntfy
-: Trigger a Ntfy notification.
-This requires ntfy.topic be set.
-Optionally, ntfy.url can also be set to use a different Ntfy server.
+: Trigger a ntfy notification.
+This requires `ntfy.topic` be set.
+Optionally, `ntfy.url` can also be set to use a different Ntfy server.

 -w <pid>, \--pwatch <pid>
 : Monitor a process by PID and trigger a notification when the pid disappears.